March 15, 2018

 2019 PARTNER AGENCIES

 LEAD San Diego directly affects positive change in our region through Leadership Action Teams (LATs), the service learning component of LEAD’s flagship nine-month program, Impact San Diego.
 Impact not only provides participants with a greater understanding of the critical issues and key players in our region, it also inspires participants to use their skills to become engaged with community organizations and causes.

-The 57 members of LEAD’s Impact San Diego Class of 2018 were divided into six LATs, each with eight to 10 participants.
-Each LAT was matched with a local nonprofit agency that could benefit from the team members’ expertise and leadership to work on an individualized project.
+LEAD’s Impact San Diego Class of 2019 was divided into six LATs.
+Each LAT was matched with a local nonprofit agency that benefited from the team members’ expertise and leadership as they worked on an individualized project.

 A Reason to Survive (ARTS) believes that creativity is a powerful tool that can transform the lives of young people and set them up for success.
 They invest in youth because they are tomorrow’s employers, activists, influencers, parents, and leaders.
 When young people thrive, the positive effects ripple throughout their families and communities.
 ARTS is changing lives through arts education and creative skill-building, community development, and support services for youth.

 Autism Tree Project Foundation (ATPF) was created in April 2003 by Todd and Dayna Hoff when their young son, Garret, was diagnosed with autism.
 ATPF was created as a way to help build community awareness for autism.
 The goal is to give children on the autism spectrum a voice and hope to build community compassion towards the parents and families of these special children.
 ATPF helps thousands of families with autism create a road map for their child with autism and navigate a very complex system of care required for children with Autism Spectrum Disorder.